Quasa

 Hello!

-These are the guiding principles that will guide you in your next data science project.
-Let me know if you found them helpful or not.
-You can add your own commandments to the comments!
+These principles will guide your next data science project in 2026.
+Let me know in the comments if you found them helpful—you can even share your own commandments!

 1. Understanding the Problem

-Data Science: The 10 Commandments for Performing a Data Science ProjectKnowing the problem you are trying to solve is the most important part of solving it.
-You must understand the problem you are trying to predict, all constraints, and the end goal of this project.
+Data Science: The 10 Commandments for Performing a Data Science ProjectClearly defining the problem you aim to solve is the foundation of any successful project.
+This means grasping the prediction target, all constraints, and the desired business or user outcome.

-Ask questions early and validate your understanding with domain experts, peers, and end-users.
-If the answers you receive align with your understanding, then you are on a right track.
+Ask clarifying questions early and validate your understanding with domain experts, colleagues, and end users.
+When their feedback aligns with your interpretation, you are on the right track.

 2. Know Your Data